 See Figure~\ref{figureSminimal5} for the case $p=12k+5$.

-\begin{proof} See Corollary~\ref{minimalXns} and its proof.
-By Castelnuovo's criterion, one just needs to contract the components which are isomorphic to projective lines and have self-intersection $-1$.
+\begin{proof} See Corollary~\ref{minimalXns} and its proof: by Castelnuovo's criterion, one just needs to contract the components which are isomorphic to projective lines and have self-intersection $-1$.
 Namely, in the case $p=12k+5$, for instance, we first contract the Drinfeld components with multiplicity $p+1$.
-That gives the minimal regular model with normal crossings, as any other contraction would produce some intersection numbers strictly larger than $1$.
-The central Igusa component (of multiplicity $p-1$), however, has at this stage self-intersection $-1$, so we contract it.
-(One checks that indeed the two external Igusa components now have intersection number $>1$ with each other.)
-Next the multiplicity $(p-1)/2$ component has self-intersection $-1$, so we contract it; and finally we contract the Drinfeld component with multiplicity $(p+1)/3$.
-What remains is the two external Igusa components, having multiplicity $1$. $\Box$
+Then the central Igusa component (with multiplicity $p-1$) has self-intersection $-1$, so we contract it.
+Next we can contract the multiplicity $(p-1)/2$ component; finally we contract the Drinfeld component with multiplicity $(p+1)/3$.
+What remains is the two external Igusa components, which have multiplicity $1$. $\Box$

 \end{proof}